 Make green one of your favorite colors.
 Leafy vegetables pack a lot of magnesium, which helps convert T4 (inactive thyroid hormone) into T3, an active and ready-to-use form of thyroid hormone.

-You may have heard that hypothyroidism means avoiding cruciferous vegetables, such as kale.
+You may have heard that the best foods for hypothyroidism don’t include cruciferous vegetables, such as kale.
 There’s evidence that these types of foods (bok choy, brussel sprouts, cauliflower, and the like) interfere with iodine absorption.
 They’re also goitrogenic and can contribute to the thyroid gland becoming enlarged.

 With that in mind, steer clear of piling your plate high with raw kale every day of the week.
 If it’s a must-have, steam it or throw it in a skillet and let it lightly wilt before eating.
 Cooking takes care of the goitrogenic effects.